Antibody Test (SARS-CoV2-IgG) to detect COVID-19

 Quick facts about Antibody Test (SARS-CoV2-IgG) for COVID-19

-Blood sample is drawn from a vein in your arm and thereafter, the sample is tested in our lab
+We draw the blood from a vein in your arm.
+The sample is tested in our labs.

 How much does the COVID-19 Antibody Test (SARS-CoV2-IgG) Costs at RxDx?

-This test costs ₹ 500/-* (*₹1,200 at RxDx SAMANVAY, Malleswaram) if samples are collected at RxDx Bengaluru branches in Whitefield, Kadugodi, Siddapura, Bellandur and RxDx SAMANVAY branch in Malleswaram, North Bengaluru.
-A home visit for the same will cost ₹ 400/- extra within 5 km radius of our branches.
+The cost of antibody test is ₹ 500/-* (*₹ 1,200 at RxDx SAMANVAY, Malleswaram, North Bengaluru) if samples are collected at our branch clinics in Whitefield, Kadugodi, Siddapura, Bellandur and Malleswaram.
+A home visit for the same costs ₹ 400/- extra within a 5 km radius of our branches.